cellog/ion-router/README.md

 }
 ```

 Now let's create a Toggle.
-A toggle is a smart component that responds to state in order
+A Toggle is a higher order component that responds to state in order
-to turn on or off the display of a component.
-It takes 2 callbacks that receive the state
+to turn on or off the display of a component, like a toggle switch.
+It takes 2 callbacks as parameters.
-and return truthy or falsey values.
-The first is used to determine whether the main
+Each callback receives the state as a parameter and should return truthy or falsey values.
+The first is
-component should be displayed.
-The second optional callback is used to determine
+used to determine whether the main component should be displayed.
+The second optional callback is used
-whether state is still loading, and if so, whether to display the loading component.
+to determine whether state is still loading, and if so, whether to display the loading component.
 By default, if no loading callback is passed in, a Toggle assumes that the state is
 loaded.